hyunjimoon/tolzul/🌏world(amoon)/🤹🏼‍♂️atom(bit)/🗺️atom(PCO⬆️⬇️)/🐣charlie_ops_school/charlie_fine/charlie_fine.md

 ed anderson's perception of charlie (is known for): quality, game theory, flexible manufacturing, sd and simulation friendly, big thinker

+2025-05-14
+Dear Charlie,
+"First fall in love with your advisor, then find your research question" is the best advice i chose to follow.
+Thanks for being my intrinsic motivation, Charlie -Angie 2025.05.15 in front of a book on david krep's [arguing about tastes](https://cup.columbia.edu/book/arguing-about-tastes/9780231209915/) [[Kreps23_argue(taste)]]

 ---
 2025-05-07